 I haven’t had any conversations with anybody from Zagone about doing a book, nor am I planning to initiate any in the foreseeable future.
 All that being said, if someone on their end approached me to do it I couldn’t see myself saying no. The opportunity to be the one to complete the chronicle of the big [three] is something I can’t see myself refusing.

 I want to thank Lee for a few things.
-First off, for writing two very amazing books that every mask collector should have in their collection (and if you don’t, order your copy today by going HERE).
+First off, for writing two very amazing books that every mask collector should have in their collection (and if you don’t, order your copy today by clicking on the image below).
 Second, I want to thank him for providing all of the pictures used in this interview as well as in the book review.
 Third, I want to thank him and let him know how much I appreciate him taking the time to answer my questions.
 Lee is a great guy and deserves so much success with this project.